Chonthichar/InstagramWebscraperApp/README.md

 1. main.py (Extract Data without using Proxy)
 2. main_proxy.py (Extract Data using Proxy)

-To get started with the Instagram Scraper Application, simply run the script, and the intuitive GUI will guide you through the scraping process.

 ### Prerequisites:
 1. Python environment.
 2. Necessary libraries installed(e.g., Kivy, requests, pandas).